How to Install Python 3.8 on Ubuntu (26.04, 24.04, 22.04)

 sudo ldconfig "$PREFIX/lib"

-Install PIP with Python 3.8
+Install PIP for Python 3.8 on Ubuntu

-Understand PIP Packaging on Ubuntu
+Understand Python 3.8 PIP Packaging on Ubuntu

-The system python3-pip package only wires PIP to Ubuntu’s default interpreter (3.10 on 22.04, 3.12 on 24.04, 3.13 on 26.04), not to Python 3.8.
-For comprehensive coverage of PIP functionality and advanced usage, refer to the dedicated PIP on Ubuntu guide.
+The system python3-pip package only wires PIP to Ubuntu’s default interpreter (Python 3.13 on 26.04, 3.12 on 24.04, and 3.10 on 22.04), not to Python 3.8.
+For broader PIP usage and Ubuntu defaults, refer to the dedicated guide on how to install PIP on Ubuntu.

 Ubuntu repository Python modules are built for the default interpreter, so compiled extension packages installed from apt (for example python3-psycopg2) will not load under Python 3.8 from Deadsnakes.
 Use python3.8 -m pip inside a virtual environment for third-party dependencies instead.